-2 See 240-24.1.6.C.6 (4th Story Step-back)
+&lt;sup>2 See 240-24.1.6.C.6 (4th Story Step-back)

-§240-24.1.11 Downtown Village District (DV)
+§240-24.1.7 Downtown Village District (DV)

-- 1. The Downtown Village District is intended to promote mixed land uses that support the downtown core and reestablish or preserve traditional neighborhood forms and pedestrian orientation.
+- A. Intent - 1.
+The Downtown Village District is intended to promote mixed land uses that support the downtown core and reestablish or preserve traditional neighborhood forms and pedestrian orientation.
 Development is characterized by mid-rise single-use buildings and detached and semi-detached residential buildings. - B. Lot Standards - 1.
 Newly platted lots must be dimensioned as specified by Table 4. - 2.
 Lot coverage may not exceed the maximum specified by Table 4. - 3.
-Building facades must have a minimum width that is equal to a percentage of a lot's width and is specified as the façade build out on Table 4. - (a) Façade build out is calculated by dividing the total width of all facades at or forward of the maximum front setback by the lot width and may be cumulatively calculated by multiple buildings. - (b) The open space of a forecourt is considered part of the building for the purpose of measuring building width and façade build out. - (c) The SPGA may provide relief from the façade build out requirements; the Board must find the issuance of the special permit is consistent with the Design and Infrastructure Plan.
+Building facades must have a minimum width that is equal to a percentage of a lot's width and is specified as the façade build out by Table 4. - (a) Façade build out is calculated by dividing the total width of all facades by the lot width and may be cumulatively calculated by multiple buildings. - (b) The open space of a forecourt is considered part of the building for the purpose of measuring building width and façade build out.